mcdougallab/modeldb/README.md

   - `get_icg_mapping.py`
   - `get_file_hashes.py`
     - this generates the file reuse detection data
+  - `sync_neuron_dict.py`
+    - this updates the neurons included in celltypes
 - Apply the django migrations
   `python3 manage.py migrate`
 - You will also want to use django admin to create a user with admin permissions from within the